tedsalmon/DroidIBus/README.md

 * Radio Control
 * Integrated `Play Music` Interface
 * Nav Integration (Nav Data, not Maps)
+* Steering wheel next/previous Music control (for Play Music)

 # Planned Features

-* Steering wheel Music control (for Play Music)
-* Ability to control the build in amp EQ from within the App
+* Ability to control the built-in amp EQ from within the App
-* Built in Map
+* Built in Google Maps Navigation
 * G-Sensor Display

 # About the Hardware